 - Baking soda, which can be swept with a broom into cracks and grooves of the deck to neutralize odors

 If going the DIY route, clean the deck with a water and bleach solution to kill the offensive mold and mildew.
-After that, sand it and oil-based wood sealer.
-This should only need to be done every five years or so.
+After that, sand it and apply oil-based wood sealer (if the deck is surfaced with wood).
+This needs to be done only every five years or so.
 A hand-held power sander will make the job easier.

-If the odor is a mystery, not too strong, or you just want to freshen up things, follow these instructions for a good, overall general cleaning—the solution you use can vary, depending on how strong you want to go.
-You can also use one of the many deck cleaners available.
+Practice routine cleaning.
+If the odor is a mystery, not too strong, or if you just want to freshen up things, a general deck cleaning using a commercial deck-cleaning solution and power washer may eliminate the smell, and it also will keep things smelling fresh going forward.
+The solution you use can vary, depending on how strong you want to go.
 For weekly spot treatments, try a spray solution of vinegar and water or use the baking soda and sweeping method—it actually works.